 All respondents aged two years and over have their height and weight measurements taken by the interviewer at the end of the survey.
 Those aged five years and over also have their waist circumference measured.
-In addition, adults aged 15 years and over are asked to provide a blood pressure reading.
 Pregnant women are excluded from having any measurements taken.

 In the 2012/13 NZHS, laser height measurement was introduced.
 The measuring device consists of a professional laser meter (Precaster HANS CA770) mounted to a rigid headboard, which the interviewer holds against the corner of a wall or door.
-The headboard is lowered until it reaches the respondent's head, at which point the laser is activated to take a measurement.
+The headboard is lowered until it reaches the respondent's head, at which point the laser is activated to take a measurement (the respondent has no shoes on).
 The laser design was trialled and refined in early 2012 before being used for the NZHS from July 2012.
 The laser meter replaced traditional stadiometers, which were used in the 2011/12 NZHS.